mattermost/docs/source/administration/upgrade.md

 1. Download the **next major build release** of your server and note any compatibility procedures
       1. Run `platform -version` to check the current version of your Mattermost server
-      2. Review the [Mattermost CHANGELOG](https://github.com/mattermost/platform/blob/master/CHANGELOG.md) to determine the next major build to download to your server using `wget https://github.com/mattermost/platform/releases/download/v1.x.x/mattermost.tar.gz`
+      2. Review the [Mattermost CHANGELOG](https://github.com/mattermost/platform/blob/master/CHANGELOG.md) to determine the next major build to download to your server.
+For example, to download build version 2.0.0, use `wget https://github.com/mattermost/platform/releases/download/v2.0.0/mattermost.tar.gz`
       3. Review **Compatibility** section in CHANGELOG for the version downloaded and make sure to follow any instructions
 2. Stop the Mattermost Server
       1. Consider posting an announcement to active teams about stopping the Mattermost server for an upgrade